imager-io/ffmpeg-dev-rs/README.md

 Does not require or link against any FFmpeg system dependencies, and does not require a network connection for building.

+**The FFmpeg bindings now include doc comments, including struct fields!** See [here](https://docs.rs/ffmpeg-dev/0.2.2/ffmpeg_dev/sys/avcodec/struct.AVCodec.html).

+# NOTE

+For the current version (`2.0`), I’m currently having issues with `docs.rs`.
+Will publish the working, somewhat stable version on `0.3`.

+# Internal Behavior

+By default the debug or dev builds compile FFmpeg without optimizations, this is for the purpose of speeding up compilation.
+Compiling on release mode or settings `opt-level` > 1 will disable this behavior.

 # LICENSE WARNING
 > I’m not a lawyer, furthermore I really don’t understand software licenses.
 * This codebase is MIT.